 Should My Revision Rhinoplasty Be Done Open Or Closed?

-Q: Dr. Eppley, I need help in determining what type of revision rhinoplasty I need.
-I had a tip rotation/refinement using Medpor in my columella topped with ear cartilage.
+Q: D. Eppley, I am contacting you because you are the only surgeon I found that discusses Medpor implants extensively on your blog.
+I had a rhinoplasty with a tip rotation/refinement using Medpor in my columella topped with ear cartilage.
 I was healing well; the nose seemed narrowed/slightly more projected.
 But I was injured and the nose seems to have swollen, derotated, and healed unnaturally.
-It is more swollen on the left (especially in the tip) than on the right side; the entire tip is bulbous.
+It is more swollen on the left and the entire tip is bulbous.

 I’ve consulted two local surgeons with board certification.
-One suggested revision with a septal onlay graft/overlay graft in the dorsum.
-Another said that based on the softness and shape of the nose, he could work around the implant in a closed rhinoplasty (referred to it as a septorhinoplasty).
+One suggested revision with a septal onlay graft.
+Another said that based on the softness and shape of the nose, he could work around the implant in a closed rhinoplasty.
 He said he could reset the “wings” of the implant that is intended to pinch the sides of my nose closed, remove excess cartilage, and remove “soft tissue”.

 Any advice on whether a closed rhinoplasty is really likely to help would genuinely be appreciated.
-I am caught between the appeal of not going through another open rhinoplasty and the thought that I will pay a hefty price for something that will not actually help much at all, will have a period at least as stressful, and will cause the same problems in the tip.
+I am caught between the appeal of not going through another open rhinoplasty and the thought that I will pay a hefty price for something that will not actually help much at all.

 Dr. Barry Eppley